wevbarker/HiGGS-devel/README.md

 ## What are peta4 and appcg?

-The files `peta4.*` and `appcg.*` refer to the jobs which implement various unit tests and the HiGGS Commissioning Survey.
-The names refer to two computing services: Peta4 is a supercomputer, the CPU component of the heterogeneous CSD3 facility.
+The files `peta4.*` and `appcg.*` refer to the jobs which implement the HiGGS Commissioning Survey and various unit tests.
+The names refer to two computing services:
+1. Peta4 is a supercomputer, the CPU component of Cambridge University's heterogeneous CSD3 facility.
+2. appcg is a small compute server belonging to the Cavendish Laboratory Astrophysics Group.

+These sources are included to give inspiration to users who which to perform HPC surveys, though the user's architecture may well differ.